Snapchat adds customisation options to its paid service

-SAN FRANCISCO: Popular social media platform Snapchat is adding three new features to its paid subscription service 'Snapchat+', including new customisation options.
+SAN FRANSICO: Popular social media platform Snapchat is adding three new features to its paid subscription service 'Snapchat+', including new customisation options.

 Snapchat+ subscribers can now make the look and feel of the application more personalised by customising the camera capture button, application icons and more, reports TechCrunch.